marqo-ai/marqo-on-kubernetes/README.md

 This solution uses Vespa as the vector repository.
 For more information visit [official documentation](https://docs.marqo.ai/).

-To continue writing the README for the Marqo project, focusing on guiding users through installing Marqo on GCP and Azure, you could structure it as follows:

 ## Getting Started

 To deploy Marqo on managed cloud services like Google Cloud Platform (GCP) and Azure, follow the step-by-step guides provided in the Installation files for each cloud provider.